dincaslan/SelfRefreshing-Training/BioinfoGeneral/SequenceHomology/UTRSequenceHomology.md

    ==5'UTR ====*======CDS=====================*=3'UTR ===========

-Moreover, I realized that there are not many tools and tutorials available to compare untranslated regions on bulk format, I decided make one for 5' UTR.
+Moreover, I realized that there are not many tools and tutorials available to compare untranslated regions in bulk format, I decided make one for 5' UTR.

 -------------------------------